Rabies lyssavirus and Australian bat lyssavirus factsheet

 All personnel handling bats or other potentially infected animals or materials MUST have a current rabies vaccination.

-Appropriate use of Personal Protective Equipment (PPE) is a highly effective means against contracting illness.
+Appropriate use of personal protective equipment (PPE) is a highly effective means against contracting illness.

-Practice good hygiene principles when wearing PPE;
+Practise good hygiene principles when wearing PPE:

-• avoid touching your mouth, eyes and nose,
+• Avoid touching your mouth, eyes and nose.

-• cover any cuts or grazes with a water-resistant dressing under PPE (i.e. band-aid),
+• Cover any cuts or grazes with a water-resistant dressing under PPE (i.e. band-aid).

-• thoroughly wash hands and face after removing PPE.
+• Thoroughly wash hands and face after removing PPE.

-When working with potentially infected animals or materials;
+When working with potentially infected animals or materials:

-• long sleeves and pants
+• wear long sleeves and pants

-• P2 facemask (minimum) or face shield
+• wear a P2 facemask (minimum) or face shield

-• protective eyewear
+• wear protective eyewear

 Note: these PPE recommendations would need to be enhanced for performing necropsies or laboratory diagnostics.
 Seek further guidance from Agriculture Victoria as necessary.